RS257/JIA-2112-Project/README.md

 ### Features

 - Certification Changes
-    - When users comeplete certification there is now an idication that they have completed it on their table views
+    - When users complete certification there is now an indication that they have completed it on their table views

-    - Limited vs Not Limited Certifcations
+    - Limited vs Not Limited Certifications
-        - Limted: There is an Expiration field added to certifcations (measured in days till expiration)
+        - Limted: There is an Expiration field added to Certifications (measured in days till expiration)
         - Not Limited: There is a field that does not have an expiration for cerifications that need to be completed one time or unknown completion date.

 - Administrative Updates
-    - added a tableview for admin to see what certifications need to be completed by user in a collapsbile table.
-      This view will only show if the user has admin permissons
+    - added a table view for admin to see what certifications need to be completed by user in a collapsible table.
+(This view will only show if the user has admin permissions)

         - This is based on the Role of the Faculty and Staff assigned so it can change for users.
-        - It has stasticis for completed  vs uncompleted certiifcations
+        - It has statistics for completed  vs uncompleted certifications

 - UI Changes
     - Added a Navigation Bar that exists on every screen